jpszabo/PanoplyCodingChallenge/readme.txt

 2) From the command line, run "javac PanoplyCodingChallenge.java"
 3) Then run "java PanoplyCodingChallenge [episodeFile] [adCampaignDirectory]".
 The episodeFile and adCampaignDirectory are required, although there’s a bit of a failsafe in case you miss those.
 You can also choose to list ad campaign files if you’d rather not use a directory.

+I print the audio contents of the episode out to the command line for easy viewing and also write out a new episode file, appending "_withAds" before the extension so that the original episode file can be used more than once (for more than one set of ad campaigns, for example).

 Enjoy!
 Let me know if you have any questions or issues.